Pro-Level Guide: How to Use Diamond Polishing Pads Like a Contractor

 How to use diamond polishing pads on marble?

-Attach the pad to a variable-speed angle grinder with a compatible backing plate.
-Set the speed to 2,000–3,500 RPM for marble.
-Keep the grinder moving in overlapping circular or figure-eight patterns to ensure even coverage — never hold the pad stationary on the surface.
+Set the speed to 2,000–3,500 RPM.
+Keep the grinder moving in overlapping figure-eight patterns to ensure even coverage.

 How to polish marble to mirror finish?